When

 a convenient package known as a combo amp.

-available depend on the model of amplifier you choose.
+available depend on the model of amplifier.
 Control

 knobs associated with the preamp include Gain (or Pre Gain),